diegomarquez/game-builder/examples/game_object_creation/README.md

 gjs.layers.get('Middle').add(go);
 ```

-The **layers** module which can be found in the **gjs global** is the main container for everything that gets updated and/or rendered.
+The [**layers**][layers] module which can be found in the **gjs global** is the main container for everything that gets updated and/or rendered.
 What is going on in this line is that we are asking for the 'Middle' layer and then adding our newly assembled game object into it.

 **********